Each connection may listen for a QueryBuilder event.

 by creating a new entity type by using a custom event name to replace the default.

-The default name for this event is Entity::class . '.definition'
+The default name for this event is Entity::class . '.definition'.
+All entity

 When it is called with an event name, the event will replace the default